rieck/sally/README.md

     $ make check
     $ make install

-Options for configure
+### Options for configure

+This option sets the prefix of the installation path.

     --prefix=PATH           Set directory prefix for installation

-If you forget get a compilation error due to not inclduding a requierd library, you can run the following commands to reset you tree;

-    git reset --hard
-    git clean -xfd
-    git pull

-This feature enables support for OpenMP in Sally.
+This option enables support for OpenMP in Sally.
 It is still experimental.
 Sally will execute certain parts of the processing in parallel making use of multi-core architectures where possible.